Enya: 1980–1982: Clannad

+Enya originally intended to go to university after college to obtain a music degree.
+She instead finished college early, and joined the family band Clannad, albeit reluctantly.
 In 1970, several members of Enya's family formed Clannad, a Celtic folk band.
-Clannad hired Nicky Ryan as their manager, sound engineer, and producer, and Ryan's girlfriend (later his wife) Roma as tour manager and administrator.
-In 1980, after a year at college, Enya decided not to go to university and pursue a music degree, and instead accepted Nicky Ryan's invitation to play alongside the band Clannad, with him having wanted to expand their sound with keyboards and an additional vocalist.
-Enya performed an uncredited role on their sixth studio album, Crann Úll (1980), with a line-up of her eldest siblings Moya, Pól, and Ciarán Brennan, and twin uncles Noel and Pádraig Duggan.
-She features in their follow-up, Fuaim (1982), singing lead vocals on the song "An Túll" (Irish Gaelic for "The Apple").
-The band toured Europe, seeing Enya join the band for performances in Germany, Holland, and Switzerland.
+Clannad hired Nicky Ryan as their manager, sound engineer, and producer, and Ryan's then girlfriend Roma as tour manager and administrator.
+In 1980, Enya accepted Nicky Ryan's invitation to play alongside Clannad, with him having wanted to expand their sound with keyboards and a soprano vocalist.
+Enya was also playing the saxophone during the time they toured, but mentioned stopping for a while, concerned about it affecting her throat for singing.

+Enya performed an uncredited role on Clannad's sixth album, Crann Úll (1980), with a line-up of her eldest siblings Moya, Pól, and Ciarán Brennan, and twin uncles Noel and Pádraig Duggan.
+She features in their follow-up, Fuaim (1982), singing lead vocals on the song "An tÚll" (Irish for "The Apple").
+The band toured Europe, seeing Enya join the band for performances in Germany, the Netherlands, and Switzerland.
+They also played across Ireland including the Lisdoonvarna Music Festival and Castlebar's Occasion at the Castle.

 The membership status of Enya in Clannad is a matter of some dispute.
-In a 2007 interview, Ciarán mentioned that Enya was a 'hired hand' and not a full member, commenting that 'she was 18, 19 and we were paying her £500 sterling a week.'
-In a BBC Radio Ulster interview with Moya in late 2023, she also noted that Enya was considered a hired hand with Clannad.
-Nicky Ryan also said it was not his intention to make Enya a permanent member, as she was 'fiercely independent [...] intent on playing her own music.
-She was just not sure of how to go about it.'
+In a 2007 interview, Enya's brother Ciarán mentioned that Enya was a "hired hand" and not a full member.
+In a BBC Radio Ulster interview with Moya in late 2023, she also said that Enya was considered a hired hand with Clannad.
+Nicky Ryan also said it was not his intention to make Enya a permanent member, as she was "fiercely independent [...] intent on playing her own music.
+She was just not sure of how to go about it."

-In a 1991 interview, Enya herself said that she 'wouldn't call what happened a "split" and that she 'wasn't really a full member of Clannad.'
-Enya added 'I always felt I was just passing through [...]
-I was 18 and had studied music and was really feeling my way, trying to see what I could do.'
+In a 1991 interview, Enya herself said that she "wouldn't call what happened a 'split' and that she "wasn't really a full member of Clannad".
+Enya added "I always felt I was just passing through [...]
+I was 18 and had studied music and was really feeling my way, trying to see what I could do."
 Nicky discussed the idea of layering vocals to create a "choir of one" with Enya, a concept inspired by Phil Spector's Wall of Sound technique that had interested them both.